 your product specifications

 The starting point in a composite product design is specifying the functional requirements and economics.
-Sometimes a standard formulary is an easy fit – but in most cases customers are stretching for more.
-Lighter, stronger, faster, fewer pieces, fire-retardant, larger, chemical resistant, glossier finish, lower cost – characteristics that will provide a competitive edge for their business.
+Sometimes a standard formulary is an easy fit – but in most cases customers stretch for more.
+Lighter, stronger, faster, fewer pieces, fire-retardant, larger, chemical resistant, glossier finish, lower cost – characteristics that will provide a competitive edge.

 This is where having the industry leader in advanced materials on your team ups your game.
-MFG brings a deep bench of materials engineers and a dedicated R&D lab to assist you in analyzing your design and the properties that various materials offer.
-From there we can provide a recommended material solution – either a standard chemistry, a proprietary MFG formula, or a custom solution – that will achieve your targets.
+MFG brings a deep bench of material engineers and a dedicated R&D lab to assist you in analyzing your design against the properties of various materials.
+From there we can recommend a material – either a standard chemistry, a proprietary MFG formula, or a custom solution – that will achieve your targets.

 Recognized internationally for having influenced the industry with many material innovations – we invite you to see how MFG’s composites expertise might help advance your composites project.